sbenstewart/cantina-plus/README.md

 * Use custom tree datastructure instead of files for whitelist.
 * Make python installable package.

-## contributing on cantina-plus
+## contributing on off-the-hook-plus
-To contribute on cantina-plus, follow these steps:
+To contribute on off-the-hook-plus, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <user_name>`.